kadaster-labs/sensrnet-registry-frontend/README.md

 - Angular CLI: `npm install -g @angular/cli`
 - Install dependencies: `npm install`

-*Note: this project contains some closed source Kadaster dependencies.
-This is planned to change, but for now it means that this project can only be built when connected to the Kadaster VPN.
-The NPM registry is set in `.npmrc`.*

 The VS Code editor with ESLint plugin is recommended, but not required.

 ## Project structure